-This is the story of how I messed up a back-door Roth IRA conversion.
+This is the story of how I messed up our Vanguard Roth IRA conversion in 2021.
 Read on to ensure you don’t make the same mistake I did…

 Roth IRAs are a fantastic tool for savings.
 You put money that’s already been taxed into your account yearly.
 Then later on, in retirement, you can pull funds out tax-free.
 Also, your Roth grows tax-free while accumulating money during that stretch of savings.

 The Roth flavor of IRA has been around since 1997 and like the original IRA, you can invest in stocks, bonds, or mutual funds (and even annuities).
 There is a limit to how much you can invest as an individual each year, regardless of what type of IRA:

 |Tax Year||Age 49 and Under||Age 50 and Over|

 All this wonderful tax-free wealth building comes with a catch.
 As your income goes up, the amount you can save with an IRA (Roth or traditional) scales down.